 Characteristics of a good breeder

 If you want to choose the right breeder, you can check these features before searching for cat breeders near me.
 The breeder is a member of an association.
-The association does not necessarily testify to the good treatment of the kittens, but it proves at least a minimum the seriousness of the person.
+The association does not necessarily testify to the excellent treatment of the kittens, but it proves at least the person's seriousness.

 He does not sell his kittens before 12 weeks.
-According to the Chats Canada Cats (CCC) association, it is important to respect the 12 weeks to allow optimal socialization of the kitten.
+It is important to respect the 12 weeks to allow optimal socialization of the kitten.
 Educator, for his part, even suggests going to 14 weeks.
-The kitten will have better control of his emotions and he will be less fearful, antisocial, or aggressive.
+Then, the kitten will have better control of his emotions and he will be less fearful, antisocial, or aggressive.

 It offers a health guarantee.
-In the contract you will have with the cattery, you will be protected for at least 1 year against congenital and hereditary diseases.
-This means that the breeder agrees to take the animal back at his own expense if an illness occurs during this period.
-No one wants this, but it's protection against people breeding animals with bad genetics.
+In the contract with the cattery, you will be protected against congenital and hereditary diseases.
+The breeder agrees to take the animal back at his expense if an illness occurs.
+No one wants this, but it's protection against breeding animals with bad genetics.

-He makes sure that the kitten's personality fits well with the family in which he places him.
-Some people prefer players, others affectionate, others independent.
-He will be able to see, in the litter, which kitten will meet (as far as possible) your needs.
+He ensures that the kitten's personality fits well with the family in which he places him.
+For example, some people prefer players, others affectionate, others independent.
+In the litter, he will be able to see which kitten will meet (as far as possible) your needs.

 He questions you.
-Good breeders have their proteges at heart so they CHOOSE who deserves to adopt from them.
-They will want to know about your experience with cats, your lifestyle, your home environment, etc.
+Good breeders have their proteges at heart, so they CHOOSE who deserves to adopt from them.
+They will want to know about your experience with cats, lifestyle, home environment, etc.